iamkahvi/iamkahvi.github.io/_posts/2017-10-13-on-the-timeless-beauty-of-skateboarding.md

 A culture tied to an object so completely, they become impossible to separate.
 Examples:

-- Skateboard
+- A skateboard and skating culture
 - Soccer ball?
-- iPhone
+- iPhone and rich white kids
-- Breakdancing
+- Breakdancing and hip hop and graffiti
-- Graffiti

 this is just here to remind me to write about this